ayushsingh82/CosmicNexus/README.md

 # 🌌 Cosmic Nexus

-**An immersive AI-powered exploration game built with Next.js and Web Audio API**

 Cosmic Nexus is an interactive exploration experience where players journey through procedurally generated realms, interact with AI-powered NPCs, collect artifacts, and customize their character through an XP-based progression system.

 ## ✨ Features